Competitive Advantage of Huffman and Shannon-Fano Codes: Introduction

 For a given source, the \textit{competitive advantage} of code $C_1$ over code $C_2$ is the quantity

 Thus, $|\Advantage| \le 1$, and $C_1$ competitively dominates $C_2$ if and only if $\Advantage\ge 0$.
 Whereas competitive optimality indicates whether one code always dominates other codes, competitive advantage quantifies by how much one code dominates over another code.
-If the codes $C_1$ and $C_2$ are complete, then their Kraft sums each equal $1$ by Lemma~\ref{lem:complete_KS_1}; if additionally $C_1$ and $C_2$ are monotone and differ in codeword lengths for at least one source symbol, then it is impossible for $C_1$ to have codewords that are shorter than or equal in length to those of $C_2$ for every source symbol, so $\Advantage \ne 1$.
+If the codes $C_1$ and $C_2$ are complete, then their Kraft sums each equal $1$ by Lemma~\ref{lem:complete_KS_1}, and therefore neither code can always produce a shorter codeword than the other code for every symbol.
+In this case, $|\Advantage| < 1$.

-The example in \cite{Yamamoto-Itoh-1995} gives a non-competitively-optimal Huffman code with a competitive advantage of $0.5 - 0.4 = 0.1$ over a Huffman code.
-Under the game-playing description of source coding in~\cite{Cover-Thomas-book-2006} quoted above, the competitive advantage of Player A's code over Player B's code is equal to the total expected earnings of Player A.